oberocks/obebs4-js/README.md

-# OBE:BS4 JavaScript Markup Factory & Methods
+# OBEBS4.js Markup Factory & Methods
-OBEBS4.js is a JavaScript library to compliment any OBE:BS4 project with either dynamically generated markup requirements, or a need for rapid prototyping.
+OBEBS4.js is a JavaScript library to compliment any OBE:BS4 Design System project with either dynamically generated markup requirements, or a need for rapid prototyping.

 ---